-I can also be a completely automated scanner like the one show in the video below.
+I can also be a completely automated scanner like the one shown in the video below.

-Similarly there is a book scanner that is completely automated and is also for sale.
-Here you have to overturn the book and keep it on the specific place.
+Similarly, there is a book scanner that is completely automated and is also for sale.
+Here you have to overturn the book and keep it in a specific place.
 The scanner will oscillate and scans while it goes.
 While it comes back it turns the page of the book.
 This enables the system to continue scanning all the pages one by one.

 If you want a book scanner that can scan as fast as 250 pages per min., you can check below the video.
 These scanners scan as fast as we turn the pages.
-They capture multiple images, and select one best images from them using AI engines.
-This will later be post processed and be delivered as output.
+They capture multiple images and select the best image from them using AI engines.
+This will later be post-processed and be delivered as output.

-Let us now see how we can build a books scanner watching the below video.
+Let us now see how we can build a books scanner by watching the below video.

-Hope the above video and the article helps you with the right approach in selecting the right type of scanner for your books.
+Hope the above video and the article help you with the right approach in selecting the right type of scanner for your books.